Understanding Ama in Ayurveda: Causes, Symptoms, and Natural Ways to Remove Toxins

 Ama is formed due to impaired Agni and is considered sticky, obstructive, and capable of circulating and accumulating in different bodily channels (Srotas), initiating disease (Samprapti).
 (Charaka Samhita Online)

-Ama and Agni: The Most Important Principle in Ayurveda
+Ama and Agni: The Foundation of Health in Ayurveda

 Common signs include: